yairgd/yairgd.github.io/content/post/kalman_filter_and_stat_arbitrage.md

 \omega \sim N(0,Q)\\

 {{< /katex >}}
-where beta is the unobserved state variable, that follows a random walk and  W is gaussion disribued process with men 0 standard deviation  Q.
+where beta is the unobserved state variable that follows a random walk, and  W is gaussian distributed process with men 0 standard deviation  Q.

 ```matlab
 R=sqrt (0.001);